You’re probably here because you feel like you have an entirely different body after having a baby.

 But very few women learn how to properly take care of their own bodies – especially during the postnatal period.

-And I realized that there’s a huge gap in the postnatal fitness industry.
+And what I realized – through all my research and lots of conversations with my mom friends – is that there’s a huge gap in the postnatal fitness industry.

 It’s time we stopped treating pregnancy as something that ruins a woman’s body and started celebrating how amazing that woman’s body truly is.

-The truth is you don’t need your pre-baby body back to be strong, feel sexy, and get back into all the things you loved to do before you had a baby.
+The truth is you absolutely can be strong, feel sexy, and get back into all the things you loved to do before you had a baby.

-You can look and feel amazing in the body you have now.
-And you can reach whatever goals you want – whether that’s losing some weight, getting a stronger core, having more energy, or being able to confidently get naked in front of your husband and enjoy sex again.
+You can feel like yourself again.
+And you can reach whatever goals you want – whether that’s losing some weight, getting back into your fave workout without any issues, having more energy, being able to confidently get naked in front of your husband and enjoy sex again, or something else.

 Nothing is wrong with you.
 You deserve so much more than being sold the idea that you need to look like you never even had a baby.